-This is Why Google Search is Bad and What Engine to Use in 2022
+This is Why Google Search is Bad and What Engine to Use Instead

 Do you think Google sucks?
-I’m not a big friend of Google either.
+I’m not a big friend of Google search either.

-This time I reflect on how bad the Google search engine performs by 2022.
+In this post I reflect on how bad the Google search experience is nowadays.

-To solve the problem I will suggest a better alternative or more than one.
+To solve the problem I will suggest a better alternative or rather more than one.